wultra/mtoken-sdk-android/docs/Using-Push-Service.md

 - `baseURL` - address, where your operations server can be reached
 - `httpClient` - [`OkHttpClient`](https://square.github.io/okhttp/) instance used for API requests

+## Push Service API Reference

+All available methods of the `IPushService` API are:

+- `acceptLanguage` - Language settings, that will be sent along with each request.
+- `register(fcmToken: String, listener: IPushRegisterListener)` - Registers Firebase Cloud Messaging token on the backend
+    - `fcmToken` - Firebase Cloud Messaging token.
+    - `listener` - Called when the request finishes.

 ## Registering to Push Notifications

-To register an app to push notifications, you can simply call the register method:
+To register an app to push notifications, you can simply call the `register` method:

 ```kotlin
 // first, retrieve FireBase token